Chesapeake Affair: Arrest

 Upon the arrival of the American warships, most of the rebel prize crew on Chesapeake fled.
 Lieutenant Nickels of Malvern violated British sovereignty and international laws by arresting the three men who remained: one from New Brunswick and two from Nova Scotia.
 George Wade, who had killed a crew member during the raid, was among the prisoners.
 The Americans took Chesapeake to Halifax to get clearance for their actions from the British authorities.
 Chesapeake arrived in Halifax on 17 December, escorted by the two American warships.
 Three other warships followed, which had also pursued Chesapeake: USS Acacia, USS Cornubia, and USS Niagara.

+News of the capture and the fact that Maritimers were the assailants resulted in widespread anger in the North.
+The New York Herald condemned the attack as the "most daring and atrocious on record" and the assailants for showing "cold blood and feeble circulation of reptiles."
+Another paper derided the citizens of Saint John as "mere pimps" of Confederate President Jefferson Davis and "his fellow traitors."

-U.S. Secretary of State William H. Seward informed Britain that the U.S. wanted Chesapeake returned immediately, and the hijackers arrested and extradited to the U.S.
+Seward informed Britain that the U.S. wanted Chesapeake returned immediately, and the hijackers arrested and extradited to the U.S. in accordance with Article 10 of the 1842 Webster–Ashburton Treaty, which provided the extradition of "all persons who, being charged with the crime of murder ... or Piracy".

 Escape

 William Johnston Almon was generally regarded as the unofficial Confederate consul in Halifax.
 He constantly harboured Confederate "refugees" and hosted numerous prominent Confederate officials, who were automatically welcomed at Rosebank during their stay in town.
 He was a friend and correspondent of Confederate President Jefferson Davis.
-He worked with Alexander Keith, Jr. to free the Confederates.
+Lewis Hutt had been instructed to await the sheriff releasing George Wade on the dock and re-arrest him for the United States, and stood waiting on the dock with the warrant in his left and pistol in his right hand; however, the sheriff asked him to wait two or three minutes before re-arresting Wade during which time Wade slipped away onto a boat which began departing.
+As Hutt moved to intercept and take Wade into custody, Alexander Keith Jr. and two others physically restrained him.

 The fate of the Chesapeake awaited adjudication in the colonial Admiralty court, but the British planned to give Confederate prisoner Wade to the United States authorities for extradition.
 Almon and Keith arranged for Wade's escape in a rowboat to Ketch Harbour and to Hantsport.
 The Americans were outraged and, in response, the British put a warrant out for the rest of his crew.
 A few of the crew were tried but were found not guilty on a technicality.